Showing posts with label Games. Show all posts

 Maybe you've already seen the movie Slumdog Millionaire which was based on this book.
 Don't be fooled.
 Q & A is far superior to the movie (as are all books compared to their movies), a riveting page-turner that simply cannot be put down from page one to the final irony on the last pages.

 The show's producers are astonished at his success and feel this ignorant young man of the streets must have cheated somehow.
-They try to beat out of him the trick he used in order to avoid giving him the winnings and bankrupt the show.
-Only when Ram is rescued by a lawyer interested in justice and has questions of her own does he get to explain his story.
+They try to beat out of him the trick he used, in order to avoid giving him the winnings and bankrupt the show.
+Only when Ram is rescued by a lawyer interested in justice and has questions of her own does Ram get to explain his story.

 All this happens in the first few pages.

-Each chapter reveals more of Ram's life which consists of simply his struggles to stay alive using his wits and from the kindness of people who help him.
+Each chapter reveals more of Ram's life which consists of simply his struggles to stay alive using his wits, and from the kindness of people who help him.
 Often he runs afoul of not-so-nice people, portrayed with the realism and dangers that make their threats and the world they exist in so alive that we wonder how Ram can ever escape.
 From movie stars to kindly priests to tourists at the Taj Mahal to a special prostitute, the people and events of Ram's life form his education and his chances to win the game show.

 Happy reading.